kellen-sun/basic-python/README.md

 # basic-python
-Basic Python book version 1.0
+Basic Python book version 1.2

-will contain txt files and docx files
+will contain txt file and docx file and pdf

 will also contain code in python and maybe images

 full book is in book/basicpython.docx

 code can be found throughout the chapter folders

+pls contribute edits to txt file